davemus/users-management/TIMELOG.md

 * 1 hour 20 minutes were spent on tries to make state work.
 I will take a long break now
 * 40 minutes were spent to actually make state works after waking up
 * 40 minutes were spent on initial setup of json-server
+* 1 hour 10 minutes were spent on creating service for handling api requests